shopware/shopware/src/Docs/Resources/v2/20-developer-guide/110-content-translations.md

 ### How to modify translatable values

-You should work on the main property (`demoManufacturer.name`) when you want to change the actual data.
+You should work on the main property (e.g. `demoManufacturer.name`) when you want to change the actual data.
 Shopware has the functionality to inherit from the default language.
 Therefore it could be possible that some properties are null.
 In our example the name in German matches the English name.
 Then we don´t need to set the name twice because the name is inherited from the English language.